 We enter into foreign exchange forward contracts to hedge foreign currency forecasted transactions related to certain operating expenses, denominated in Japanese Yen, the Euro, the Swedish Krona and the British Pound.
 These derivatives are designated as cash flow hedges under SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, as amended and interpreted ("SFAS 133").
-At September 28, 2003, these forward foreign currency contracts had a notional principal amount of \$5.4 million (fair value of \$524).
+At December 28, 2003, these forward foreign currency contracts had a notional principal amount of \$5.2 million (fair value of \$300).
 These contracts have maturities of less than 60 days.

 Additionally, we enter into foreign exchange forward contracts to mitigate the effect of gains and losses generated by the remeasurement of certain assets and liabilities denominated in Japanese Yen, the Euro, the Swedish Krona and the British Pound.
 These derivatives are not designated as hedges under SFAS 133.
-At September 28, 2003, we held foreign currency forward contracts with a notional principal amount of \$1.4 million (fair value of \$4,921).
+At December 28, 2003, we held foreign currency forward contracts with a notional principal amount of \$1.5 million (fair value of \$46,600).
 These contracts have maturities of less than 45 days.
 Changes in the fair value of these foreign exchange forward contracts are offset largely by remeasurement of the underlying assets and liabilities.

 We do not enter into foreign exchange forward contracts for speculative or trading purposes.
-Foreign currency transaction gains from operations, including the impact of hedging, were \$0.1 million for the first quarter of fiscal 2004.
-Foreign currency transaction losses from operations, including the impact of hedging, were insignificant for the first quarter of fiscal 2003.
+Foreign currency transaction losses from operations, including the impact of hedging, were \$(0.1) million for the second quarter of fiscal 2004 and for the second quarter of fiscal 2003.
+Foreign currency transaction losses from operations, including the impact of hedging, were insignificant for the first six months of fiscal 2004.
+Foreign currency transaction losses from operations, including the impact of hedging, were \$(0.1) million for the first six months of fiscal 2003.